MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/copilot-rename-controls.md

 1. Review the suggested names and unselect any item that you don't want to rename.
 :::image type="content" source="media/rename-controls/rename-control-unselect-rename.png" alt-text="Unselect a suggested renaming of a control":::

-1. When you done, select **Rename** to apply the changes. <br>If a formula references a control, it will automatically update with the control's new name.
+1. When you're done, select **Rename** to apply the changes. <br>If a formula references a control, it will automatically update with the control's new name.

     :::image type="content" source="media/rename-controls/rename-control-copilot-suggestions.png" alt-text="Suggested names from Copilot":::

 ## Limitations

-- Only the **Label** and **Button** controls are suppported.
+- Only the **Label** and **Button** controls are supported.
-- When you rename a label manually, Copilot will appear only if there are other labels under the same screen that can be renamed.
+- When you rename a label manually, Copilot appears only if there are other labels under the same screen that can be renamed.
 - Only controls with valid **Text** property are considered for renaming by Copilot.
 - **Text** property can be a **Text** literal or a formula returning **Text** type.
-- Only controls with non-default **Text** property are considered for renaming.
+- Only controls with nondefault **Text** property are considered for renaming.
 For instance, Text property value must not be the default value such as **Button** or **Text**.